Trusted by 1000+ Clients Worldwide, Washington, D.C and in Florida.

-Each additional hour is billed at $350 plus any other costs or expenses not included in the advertised fee.
-Valid until 12/31/2024.
+Each additional hour is billed at $350 plus any other costs or expenses in addition to the advertised fee.
 Learn More.

+Start with a 1-hour virtual consult for $350.
 Each additional hour is billed at $350 plus any other costs or expenses in addition to the advertised fee.
-Rates valid until 12/31/2024.
 Learn More.

 Limited Liability Company (LLC)